EchoSingh/Study-Notes/notes/Full Stack Development (22IS62 )/CIE  1(qb & answers).md

       The basic structure of an HTML document includes a document type declaration and typically consists of a head section and a body section, each serving distinct purposes in defining and presenting web content.

-Basic Structure of an HTML Document
+1.Basic Structure of an HTML Document

 A valid HTML5 document starts with a `<!DOCTYPE html>` declaration, which tells the browser what type of document it is about to process.
 While HTML5 does not strictly require the `<html>`, `<head>`, and `<body>` elements, most web authors continue to use them, particularly because they were required in previous versions like XHTML.